Matija078/Chinpokos/README.md

-# Chinpokos

-## Frontend

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3081/](http://localhost:3081/) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-## Backend

-#### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:5000/api/chinpokomons](http://localhost:5000/api/chinpokomons) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.